-Jane holds 800 unlisted PIE units in a single unlisted PIE investment.
+Jane held 800 unlisted PIE units in a single unlisted PIE investment.
 Jane sells 200 units.
-The crystallisation ratio is 25.00% (200/800 units).
+The crystallisation ratio is 25% (200/800 units).

-7.1.3 PIE taxable income / (loss)
+8.1.3 PIE taxable income / (loss)

-The PIE taxable income/(loss) figure in the tax report represents the taxable income or loss allocated to you for that PIE investment either since the beginning of the year; since the investment was transferred into custody with FNZ (if transferred during the current tax year); or since the PIE investment was purchased (if purchased during the current tax year) and any taxable management fee rebates refunded by the PIE manager.
+The PIE taxable income/(loss) figure in the Tax Report represents the taxable income or loss allocated to you for that PIE investment either since the beginning of the year; since the investment was transferred into custody with FNZ (if transferred during the current tax year ); or since the PIE investment was purchased (if purchased during the current tax year) and any taxable management fee rebates refunded by the PIE manager.

-7.1.4 Attributable taxable income / (loss)
+8.1.4 Attributable taxable income / (loss)

-The attributable taxable income/(loss) figure in the tax report represents the PIE taxable income/(loss), less any PIE income calculated in prior PIE tax crystallisations (that occurred within the same tax year) and multiplied by the crystallisation ratio.
+The attributable taxable income/(loss) figure in the Tax Report represents the PIE taxable income/ (loss), less any PIE income calculated in prior PIE tax crystallisations (that occurred within the same tax year) and multiplied by the crystallisation ratio.